Market Research (For People Who Hate Research)

 First things first!
 Decide upfront what you need to know.

-You can download my Market Research Workbook which includes lots of simple questions, and here are a few more to get you started on the right track!
+Here are a few questions to get you started on the right track!
 This is not an exhaustive list, but it covers the basics for most businesses.

 Does my service or product already exist out in the world?